nikitas/Frontend-Developer-Exercise/README.md

 ## Graphic elements
 Every graphic elements are automatically created for later include into the project build.

-	- Font icons are automatically created with preview directly from SVG files, and SASS mixins support and with new wof2 web font format
+	- Font icons are automatically created with preview directly from SVG files, with SASS mixins support and with new woff2 web font format
 	- CSS sprites are also automatically created with full retina and SASS mixins support

 ## Optimization